trily84/API_Shortener_Microservice/README.md

 # API_URL Shortener and Microservices
-URL Shortener and Microservices using REST API
+URL Shortener and Microservices using REST API and MongoDB.

 https://api-shortener-microservice-tl.herokuapp.com/